8.3. Installing Windows XP as a fully virtualized guest

 - The Memory and CPU Allocation window displays.
 Choose appropriate values for the virtualized CPUs and RAM allocation.
 These values affect the host's and guest's performance.Guests require sufficient physical memory (RAM) to run efficiently and effectively.
 Choose a memory value which suits your guest operating system and application requirements.
 Most operating system require at least 512MB of RAM to work responsively.
 Remember, guests use physical RAM.
 Running too many guests or leaving insufficient memory for the host system results in significant usage of virtual memory and swapping.
 Virtual memory is significantly slower causing degraded system performance and responsiveness.
 Ensure to allocate sufficient memory for all guests and the host to operate effectively.Assign sufficient virtual CPUs for the guest.
 If the guest runs a multithreaded application, assign the number of virtualized CPUs the guest will require to run efficiently.
 Do not assign more virtual CPUs than there are physical processors (or hyper-threads) available on the host system.
 It is possible to over allocate virtual processors, however, over allocating has a significant, negative effect on guest and host performance due to processor context switching overheads.

 - Before the installation continues you will see the summary screen.
-Pressto proceed to the guest installation:
+Press Finish to proceed to the guest installation:

 - You must make a hardware selection so open a console window quickly after the installation starts.
-Click virt-manager summary window and select your newly started Windows guest.
+Click Finish then switch to the virt-manager summary window and select your newly started Windows guest.
 Double click on the system name and the console window opens.
-Quickly and repeatedly press F5 to select a newthen switch to the
+Quickly and repeatedly press F5 to select a new

 HAL, once you get the dialog box in the Windows install select the '